LogtalkDotOrg/logtalk3/examples/testing/NOTES.md

 ________________________________________________________________________

-This folder contains an example of defining and running unit tests in Logtalk.
-These unit tests make use of the Logtalk `lgtunit` tool.
+This folder contains an example of defining and running unit tests using the test dialects supported by default by the Logtalk `lgtunit` tool.

-See the tool documentation at `tools/lgtunit/NOTES.md` for other supported test dialects.
-See also the `tests-sample.lgt` and `tester-sample.lgt` sample files in the root of the distribution.
+To define tests for your own project, see the `lgtunit` tool documentation and the `tests-sample.lgt` and `tester-sample.lgt` sample files in the root of the distribution.